-The immune system is designed to detect and attack foreign agents that are harmful to the body to help prevent infections and protect it from cancer and other diseases.
-However, cancer can evade an immune response by disguising itself as normal cells or by producing signals that suppress an immune response.1
+The immune system is designed to detect and attack foreign agents that are harmful to the body to help prevent infections and protect it from cancer and other diseases.1 However, the immune system may fail to distinguish between self and non-self (pathogens, cancer), or effectively regulate responses (autoimmunity, inflammation).

 Innate immunity comprises cells and chemicals naturally present within the immune system which mount an immediate and general defense.
-The innate immune system includes physical barriers like the skin, natural killer cells that attack foreign invaders and cytokines that signal more specific immune cells to move to the site of invasion.
+The innate immune system includes physical barriers like the skin, natural killer cells that attack foreign invaders, and cytokines that signal more specific immune cells to move to the site of invasion.
 The innate immune system mounts its response immediately, within hours or days.

-Concurrently, antigen presenting cells (APCs), including dendritic cells (DCs), activate and recruit the adaptive immune response to react specifically to the threat.
-Specifically, antigen presenting cells (APCs) signal specific T cells to proliferate, creating an army of T cells designed to attack that particular threat.
-Once the cancer or pathogen is eliminated from the body, these T cells remain and circulate throughout the body, protecting it from future similar attacks.
+Antigen presenting cells, including dendritic cells, activate and recruit the adaptive immune response to react specifically to the threat.
+Specifically, antigen presenting cells signal specific T cells to proliferate, creating an army of T cells designed to attack that particular threat.
+Once the threat is eliminated from the body, these T cells remain and circulate throughout the body, protecting it from future similar attacks.

 1 National Cancer Institute.
 Website accessed February 25, 2016: http://www.cancer.gov/research/areas/treatment/immunotherapy-using-immune-system